Children's Readings

 That just seemed too easy.
 So, like Joey, the people challenged Jesus.
 "Prove it!" they demanded, "Give us this bread from God!"
 So Jesus told them straight out: "I am the bread of life.
 Come to me and you live forever."

 Jesus is God's gift to us.
-Jesus is God's live for us.
+Jesus is God's life for us.
 As a gift, we cannot earn God's life, no matter how hard we try.
 Like any gift, all we can do is say "yes" and "thank you" to God for Jesus.
 Our prayers, our good behavior, and our love for God and others are ways to say "thank you" to God.

 (Ask how many students have received First Eucharist.
 Ask how many are preparing to receive the sacrament.
 Then say:) Did you know that the word Eucharist means "Thanksgiving?"
 Receiving Jesus in Eucharist is more than a way to say "yes" to God.
 It is a way to say "Thank you" to God for Jesus.